When Lyme Patients Can’t Decide for Themselves

 • Encourage a trusted support person at visits

-• Treat decision making as a process, not a single event
+• Treat decision making as an ongoing process

-Impaired decision making may not be Lyme alone.
-Babesia and Bartonella can intensify confusion, emotional lability, and cognitive slowing—prolonging the period when patients cannot fully participate in care.
+Impaired decision making may not be due to Lyme disease alone.
+Tick-borne co-infections, including Babesia and Bartonella, can intensify cognitive slowing, emotional changes, and confusion.

-Some patients also develop autonomic dysfunction, which can compound cognitive symptoms with dizziness, fatigue, and difficulty concentrating.
+Some patients also develop autonomic dysfunction, contributing to fatigue, dizziness, and difficulty concentrating.

-When Lyme disease impairs decision making, it reflects neurologic strain and cognitive overload—often reversible with appropriate care.
+When Lyme disease affects cognition, it reflects neurologic strain—often reversible with appropriate treatment and support.

-Good Lyme care is not only about treating infection.
-It is about restoring the patient’s ability to say, “This is what I want.”
+Effective Lyme care is not only about treating infection—it is about restoring the patient’s ability to think clearly and participate in decisions.

 Frequently Asked Questions